From Clinton lovefest to Trump victory, a day of whiplash

 “We’ve got to keep fighting,” said another.
 “Stay strong.”

-Uptown at Trump Tower, a protest scene was mushrooming.
-A young woman wearing a “Trump Will Never Be My President” sign talked heatedly with a man wearing a “Make America Great Again” button about abortion, the Supreme Court, gay marriage, gun control.
-Young men held up posters: “Black Lives Matter.”
-“LGBT Rights Are Human Rights.”
+On Fifth Avenue at Trump Tower, a protest was mushrooming.
+A woman wearing a “Trump Will Never Be My President” sign talked heatedly with a man wearing a “Make America Great Again” button about abortion, the Supreme Court, gay marriage, gun control, mass deportations, police brutality, climate change, tax cuts for the super rich.
+People held up posters: “Black Lives Matter,” “LGBT Rights Are Human Rights,” “Orange Is NOT The New Black,” “Keep Your Small Hands Off Me.”

 On the front page of the New York Daily News the headline “House of Horrors” was superimposed over a photo of the White House.

+Back home in Miami, my daughters -- whom I had planned to take to Inauguration Day -- were distraught.
+A kid whose parents voted for Trump had shouted “Heil Hitler!” in the hallway of their high school, where 90 percent of the students are Hispanic or black.

 A jogger from the Netherlands asked me how to find Strawberry Fields in Central Park.
-She wanted to go contemplate the lyrics to “Imagine.”
+She wanted to go contemplate John Lennon’s song “Imagine” and “say a little prayer for the United States.”

-“The same thing is happening in Europe,” she said.
+“The same thing is happening in Europe, and it’s scary,” she said.
 “Angry white men.
 Brexit.
-Border fences.”
+Border fences.
+Extremists.”

 Where were you when Donald Trump was elected president?
 I was surrounded by mad red-hatters.
 I wanted to witness history in New York, and I did.
 Just not the kind most of us were expecting.